particle-iot/docs/src/content/guide/tools-and-features/console.md

 to a product device.

 4. [**Mark the firmware as released**](#releasing-firmware).
-This will target product devices to automatically donwload and run the firmware.
+This will target product devices to automatically download and run the firmware.
 The Particle Cloud will respect the [precedence rules](#firmware-precedence-rules) to determine which firmware is delivered to a given device.
 If you are on the Enterprise plan with